 After Punjab introduced a separate contract farming bill, in 2018 the central government introduced the Model Contract Farming Act 2018.
 The name of the act was The State/UT Agricultural Produce & Livestock Contract Farming and Services (Promotion & Facilitation) Act, 2018.

 If you have observed, the name of the act contains two important words. the words are, “Promotion & Facilitation”.
 This can be interpreted as the government will not be a regulatory but only a promoting and facilitating body.

 From the act, it is visible that though the act was a major change in the contract farming system which can benefit the farmers and buyer company, however, it is also clearly visible the government’s intention to decrease their say in the system.
 Hence, that is the reason behind making this act facilitative and promotional rather than regulatory.

 Among the three bills, the Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act 2020 was specifically for contract farming.
 Experts believe that in the presence of the model contract farming act 2018, there was no need for a new bill for contract farming.
 Instead of passing a new bill, the old bill’s results could have been analyzed and the necessary gaps should be filled.

 There are three main reasons why farmers are against the contract farming bill.

-Contract Farming If well practiced, then it is a massive boon to the Indian farmers.
+Contract Farming If well practiced, then it is a massive boon to Indian farmers.
 Almost 86% of the Indian farmers are small and marginal.
-Contract farming brings these farmers together and gives them chance to produce a specific quality of agriculture commodity in which they get a guarantee to buy back from the company.
+Contract farming brings these farmers together and gives them a chance to produce a specific quality of agricultural commodity in which they get a guarantee to buy back from the company.
 Some of the benefits of contract farming are listed below:

 As it is said, there are always two sides to a coin.
 With all the benefits of contract farming highlighted, it is essential to highlight a few of the concerns.